 But a Korean company called JD Sound Inc believes it has a product to revive the concept of handheld DJing.
-Portable DJ (PDJ), the company believes, provides a compelling alternative to restrictive iOS hardware.
+GODJ, the company believes, provides a compelling alternative to restrictive iOS hardware.
 Will this dedicated piece of hardware be capable enough to stand out against Apple devices and their relatively cheap (but increasingly complex and professional) apps?
-In this PDJ review, we find out…
+In this GODJ review, we find out…

 The central section features six rotary dials, most of which are used for multiple functions.
 With the exception of Function-A/B, the dials feature seven tiny LEDs which light up as you turn them.
 These dials can double up in their use simply by clicking them down, a little like the Shift function on many Midi controllers.
 For example the “Volume-A” dial can be used to enable cueing for deck A, changing the volume on deck A and also adjusting the mic input volume.

 Underneath the dials are the main transport controls Play / Pause and Cue for each deck.
 Between these are two LEDs which blink in time with the beat of each track.
 Once again, these LEDs double up in their function by changing colour to indicate charging level, synchronisation and analysis.

 The tiny crossfader is functional and fairly smooth to use, however no Scratching For Controller DJs here… despite us spotting Qbert taking a deep interest in the GODJ at NAMM!
 The central section is flanked either side by two small touchscreens (actual display area is 65mm x 50mm) which provide the visual cues for what’s going on with the GODJ.